Sharing 9 simple ways to create old-world charm in your home that don’t cost much to do and create a space that speaks of older times.

 I am a bit of an interior design enthusiast.
 Always have been.
 I have designed many rooms for my home and have helped friends or clients do the same.
 All in the name of fun.
-Creating a unique space with beautiful accenting colors is necessary in order for a home to have the right charm.
+Creating a unique space with beautiful accenting colors is necessary for a home to have the right feel.
 That’s my opinion anyway.
 My most recent obsession is the creation of a home that is filled with old-world charm.
 To date, this look has been the most challenging one to create.
 I have realized this through much trial and error.

 Trial and Error

-Truth be told I went way too modern for this 70 year old house sitting on a country style road in town.
-People would enter and remark on how country it felt in this house, nevermind any of the updates I had done to bring it into this decade.
-No matter what I did, it had a feeling I could not decorate over.
+Truth be told I went way too modern for this 70-year-old house sitting on a country-style road in town.
+People would enter and remark on how country it felt in this house, never mind any of the updates I had done to bring it into this decade.
+No matter what I did, the house had a feeling I could not decorate over.

-The funny thing is, I really wasn’t huge fan of modern style.
-Even in my most modern I was drawn to the glam and retro styles of the 1950’s.
+The funny thing is, I really wasn’t a huge fan of modern style.
+Even in my most modern, I was drawn to the glam and retro styles of the 1950s.
 I did like most people do when trying to throw a home look together in a matter of weeks so we could move in.
 I went with the newer styles of today.
-The gray toned walls, clean white kitchen cabinets and Ikea furnituire.
-It was for sure cute.
-But it did not reflect this old house of mine and more importantly it didn’t reflect me.
-I now have become a firm believer in living in a space for a bit and slowly changing it to refelct your personal style.

 Getting It Right